MattPereira/streamogator/README.md

 Data analytics for all Buidl Guidl stream contracts deployed on Ethereum and Optimism

-### Why?
+### Motivation

-To give stream contract admins and stream withdrawers more info about the novel capital allocation mechanism that is on chain streams.
-My hope is this build may inspire conversations and ideas that lead to better outcomes for everyone.
+To provide the community with more information about this novel capital allocation mechanism.
+My hope is this build may inspire conversations and ideas that lead to better outcomes for all parties involved.

 ### Getting Started